April 03, 2024

 There’s a picture of Jesus that has become popular: You see Jesus knocking on a door, and listening for a response.
 The picture asks a question: Will you respond to Jesus’s knock and let him in?
 If we think this picture shows us all we need to know about how we meet Jesus, then I think we’ve made a subtle mistake.
 I think so because Mark’s story turns this right around.
 His story doesn’t ask, Will you answer when Jesus comes looking for you?
 His story asks, Will you go looking for Jesus?
 The townspeople didn’t sit in their houses and gardens waiting for Jesus to come by.
 No, they gathered at the door.

 There are many other reminders in the Bible that God expects us to look for him.
 Recall Jesus’s saying, Seek, and you will find.
 And, Knock, and it shall be opened to you.
 These are not exhortations to wait for Jesus to show up.
 The advice is not, Wait, and Jesus will come to you.
 God doesn’t say, You don’t have to do anything, I’ll be along soon.
-He doesn’t want passive believers who think they’ve arrived at the truth, he wants active seekers who know there’s still a long way to go.
+He doesn’t want passive believers who think they’ve arrived at the truth.
+God wants active seekers who know there’s still a long way to go.

 It’s a bad idea to wait around for important things to happen.
 The Bible is not the only place we can find this message.
 One of the most famous plays of the 1960s was Waiting for Godot, by Samuel Beckett.
 In it, Estragon and Vladimir, two friends who have seen better days, sit around waiting for Godot to show up.
 They pass the time arguing about why they should wait, what Godot will do when he gets there, whether they should keep on waiting, how to bring some interest or variation into their boring existence, and so on.
 They’re not sure whether Godot exists, and confess they can’t be sure they will recognise him if and when he shows up.
 There’s a lot of conversation along these lines.